risor-io/risor/docs/quick-start.md

 # Quick Start

-Here is how to get up and running with Tamarin either as a CLI or as a library.
+Here's how to get up and running with Tamarin either as a CLI or as a library.

 If this is your first time trying Tamarin, we recommend starting with the CLI.